robertostrabelli/notscape-composer/README.md

 The easy way is edit assets/css/mystyle.css file and adapt estilos.css to your design preferences.

 ## Help me
-This is my first public code on github and I'm a beginner.
+This is my first public code on Github and I'm a beginner.
 If you see something wrong, please, <a rel="me" href="https://imvegan.fyi/@roberto">tell me</a>.